 The type of a set-field action is one of the valid OXM header type, the list of possible OXM types are described in Section 7.2.3.7 and Table 12.
-All header fields are valid in the set-field action, as well as the OXM_OF_TUNNEL_ID pipeline field, and can be used if the switch support them.
-Other pipeline fields, OXM_OF_IN_PORT, OXM_OF_IN_PHY_PORT, OXM_OF_METADATA and OXM_OF_IPV6_EXTHDR are not valid in the set-field action.
-The value in the payload of the OXM_TLV must be valid, in particular the OFPVID_PRESENT bit must be set in OXM_OF_VLAN_VID set-field actions.
+All header match fields are valid in the set-field action, except for OXM_OF_IPV6_EXTHDR.
+The pipeline field OXM_OF_TUNNEL_ID is valid in the set-field action, other pipeline fields, OXM_OF_IN_PORT, OXM_OF_IN_PHY_PORT and OXM_OF_METADATA are not valid in the set-field action.
+The value in the payload of the OXM TLV must be valid, in particular the OFPVID_PRESENT bit must be set in OXM_OF_VLAN_VID set-field actions.

-The Set-Field action overwrite the header field specified by the OXM type, and perform the necessary CRC recalculation based on the header field.
-The OXM fields refers to the outermost-possible occurrence in the header, unless the field type explicitly specifies otherwise, and therefore in general the set-field actions applies to the outermost-possible header (e.g. a "Set VLAN ID" set-field action always sets the ID of the outermost VLAN tag).
+The Set-Field action overwrites the header field specified by the OXM type, and performs the necessary CRC recalculation based on the header field.
+The OXM fields refers to the outermost-possible occurrence in the header, unless the field type explicitly specifies otherwise, and therefore in general the set-field actions apply to the outermost-possible header (e.g. a "Set VLAN ID" set-field action always sets the ID of the outermost VLAN tag).

 The OXM prerequisites (see 7.2.3.6) corresponding to the field to be set must be included in the flow entry, otherwise an error must be generated (see 6.4).
 Each prerequisite either must be included in the match of the flow entry or must be met through an action occurring before the set-field action (for example pushing a tag).
-The use of a set-field action assumes that the corresponding header field exist in the packet, the effect of a set-field action on a packet that does not have the corresponding header field is undefined (switch and field dependant).
+The use of a set-field action assumes that the corresponding header field exists in the packet, the effect of a set-field action on a packet that does not have the corresponding header field is undefined (switch and field dependant).
 In particular, when setting the VID on a packet without a VLAN header, a switch may or may not automatically add a new VLAN tag, and the controller must explicitly use a Push VLAN header action to be compatible with all switch implementations.
 Controllers are strongly encouraged to avoid generating combinations of table entries that may yield inconsistent set-field actions.